 Examiners can postpone examinations if a major disaster strikes a financial institution, but when exam time finally comes, that institution’s business continuity plans, response, and post-disaster risk management will be major points of discussion and may even impact its CAMELS or ROCA rating.

-Those are some key takeaways of The Interagency Supervisory Examiner Guidance for Institutions Affected by a Major Disaster, released by the Federal Reserve, Federal Deposit Insurance Corporation (FDIC), Office of the Comptroller of the Currency (OCC), and the National Credit Union Administration (NCUA) in consultation with the Conference of State Bank Supervisors, earlier this month.
+Those are some key takeaways of The Interagency Supervisory Examiner Guidance for Institutions Affected by a Major Disaster, released by the Federal Reserve, Federal Deposit Insurance Corporation (FDIC), Office of the Comptroller of the Currency (OCC), and the National Credit Union Administration (NCUA) in consultation with the Conference of State Bank Supervisors.
 The guidance addresses how a disaster can impact the components of CAMELS and ROCA ratings.

 Assessing Risk After a Disaster